SCLW/Circuitry-Based-Sound/readme.md

 ### Active Mixing

 For most audio applications it is desired to control the portion of each input signal in the sum of the output mix.
 For this, another class of active electronic components can be used, the [operational amplifier](https://en.wikipedia.org/wiki/Operational_amplifier "op amp") (op amp).
 The basic wiring is shown below.
-Besides its function as a mixer with gain control over every individual input by adding voltage dividers or potentiometers, it can also be used to achieve a desired output gain by modifying the the feedback resistor R<sub>F</sub> in relation to the input resistors R<sub>IN</sub> of each input.
+Besides its function as a mixer with gain control over every individual input by adding voltage dividers or potentiometers, it can also be used to achieve a desired output gain by modifying the feedback resistor R<sub>F</sub> in relation to the input resistors R<sub>IN</sub> of each input.
 The minus sign in the formula indicates that the output voltage is inversed.
 To undo inversion, a second stage following the shown circuit can be used.

 *Applications:*
 * signal mixing